isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 These quotes point to a combination of varying identities of *samsui* women in media memory-making.
 Similar issues concerning their reasons for migrating, struggling against a series of hardships, eking out a living in Singapore as construction workers and, finally, retiring on social welfare, become generalisations of how the history and memory of *samsui* women as a collective are remembered.
 However, many other experiences of *samsui* women are left unheard.

 My research, which includes volunteer work with *samsui* women and other elderly, archival research, as well as speaking with (the adopted) kin of these women (see Low, 2007b), indicate that they were more than just Chinese female migrants who toiled at construction sites and either went back to China to retire, or remained in Singapore.
 Some *samsui* women also worked in other occupations, as rubber factory workers and domestic helpers, while others also adopted children, or got married.
 Other experiences of the women — including difficult times during the Japanese occupation of Singapore in the early 1940s, travelling back to *Samsui* for a visit after a few decades (Lim, 1996), among others — remain untapped and allocated to the background of popular memorialisation processes.
-Similar experiences and narratives of a few *samsui* women 5 may be gleaned below:
+Similar experiences and narratives of a few *samsui* women[^5] may be gleaned below:

  &emsp;&emsp;&emsp;“Tough, but of course!
 Knee-deep high water also <br> &emsp;&emsp;&emsp;must go in.
 Now got machines to use.
 At that time, we <br> &emsp;&emsp;&emsp;carried \[cement and bricks\] by ourselves.
 Four, five <br> &emsp;&emsp;&emsp;storeys, seven storeys also carry up like that. <br> &emsp;&emsp;&emsp;Just a few cents only!
 We had to endure from morning <br> &emsp;&emsp;&emsp;till night.
 Even if our shoulders were bruised, we still had <br> &emsp;&emsp;&emsp;to climb up twelve storeys high. <br>&emsp;&emsp;&emsp;My life was not good.
 Had to remit money to brothers <br>&emsp;&emsp;&emsp;and sisters.
 Eat less lor, I only spend one cent on food <br>&emsp;&emsp;&emsp;a day.
 One cent worth of food to eat for a day.
 Ate <br>&emsp;&emsp;&emsp;peanuts, salted turnip, string beans…ate these kind of <br>&emsp;&emsp;&emsp;stuff!
 You think got fish and meat to eat ah?
 Don’t have <br>&emsp;&emsp;&emsp;ah, don’t even get to eat chicken on festive occasions at <br>&emsp;&emsp;&emsp;that time.
 Also couldn’t afford salted fish.
 Sometimes we <br>&emsp;&emsp;&emsp;ate pig’s blood fried with beansprouts, to eat for a day. <br>&emsp;&emsp;&emsp;\[Was\] expensive, would set us back by two cents. <br>&emsp;&emsp;&emsp;Our lives went by like that.
 What can we hope for? <br>&emsp;&emsp;&emsp;No family here.
 Cannot regret…already came here. <br>&emsp;&emsp;&emsp;No regrets, once we made up our minds to come.”